-Most grant terms run for 12 months; however we encourage applicants to review the specific grant guidelines for each funding opportunity available with The Foundation.
+Most grant terms run for 12 months; however, we encourage applicants to review the specific grant guidelines for each funding opportunity available with TFEC.

 7. How much funding may an organization request?

-The maximum request is $12,000; however, grants are frequently awarded at lower levels of funding; refer to the grant guidelines for the average grant amount.
-The Foundation is unable to fund 100% of any project.
+The maximum request is $12,000; however, we encourage applicants to review the specific grant guidelines for each funding opportunity available with TFEC.
+Additionally, grants are frequently awarded at lower levels of funding; refer to the grant guidelines for the average grant amount.
+TFEC is unable to fund 100% of any project.
 In addition, funding for retroactive projects (reimbursement of program activities that have occurred prior to the grant application) is not permitted.

 8. Does TFEC require a matching funds or award challenge grants?

 While we do not require matching funds for a proposed project, the grantmaking committee may choose to conditionally award an application upon the organization’s ability to leverage additional funding from outside sources.

 9. How important is the sustainability of my project?

 Sustainability is very important.
 TFEC believes that funding through our grantmaking process should be used as a piece of the puzzle to develop a comprehensive strategy to sustain vital programs and services.
 We are most interested in organizations that demonstrate the ability to leverage additional community resources and partnerships to ensure continuation of the project after TFEC funding has ended.